spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 ## Build your deployment pool image

 The Deployment Pool builds from the included Dockerfile to give you a docker image from the code.
-Navigate to the parent directory of the Dockerfile (`services/docker`) & run:
+Navigate to the parent directory of the Dockerfile (`services/docker`) and run:

 ```bash
 docker build -f ./deployment-pool/Dockerfile -t "gcr.io/[your project id]/deployment-pool" ..